Xi Jinping says reunification with Taiwan "will be achieved" - ExBulletin

 Xi Jinping says reunification with Taiwan “will be achieved”

-Chinese President Xi Jinping on Saturday said “peaceful reunification” with Taiwan “will and can be achieved,” days after Chinese warplanes made record incursions into the democratically ruled island’s air defense zone .
+Chinese President Xi Jinping on Saturday said “peaceful reunification” with Taiwan “will and can be achieved,” as tensions between Beijing and Taipei soared days after record number of fighter jets Chinese passed through the Democratic Island air defense zone.

 Autonomous Taiwan, which has never officially declared independence, lives under constant threat of invasion by China, which considers the island its territory and has vowed to seize it one day, by force if necessary. .